 You don’t need anything except yourself and a wall to practice this pose (although you can use a folded blanket if you experience pain in your buttocks, sitting bones, or tailbone).

 - Sit facing the wall with your buttocks on the ground and knees bent.
-If at any time during the pose you feel discomfort in your buttocks, sitting bones, or tailbone, sit on a blanket.
+If at any time during the pose, you feel discomfort in your buttocks, sitting bones, or tailbone, sit on a blanket.

 - Place your hands on the floor a few inches behind your hips.
-Choose a hand position that makes sense for your wrists: you could either press the whole palm down or just the fingertips; you could point your fingers towards your feet, out to the sides, or away from your feet.
+Choose a hand position that makes sense for your wrists: you could either press the whole palm down or just the fingertips; you could point your fingers toward your feet, out to the sides, or away from your feet.
 Rest your toes on the baseboard of the wall.

 - Lean back with your knees still bent.
 You may need to move your buttocks closer or farther from the wall, depending on the length of your legs.
 Your weight is now balanced on the backs of your sitting bones and the front of your tailbone, which creates a little tripod of support.

 - As you press your hands into the ground, lift your chest and lengthen your spine.
-Engage your abdominal muscles and feel them hug towards your spine.
+Engage your abdominal muscles and feel them hug toward your spine.
 Gaze straight ahead.
 If this already feels like a challenge, stay here and breathe.

-- If you feel no strain in your lower back and want to go a step farther, place the sole of your right foot on the wall with your knee bent, and your toes about shoulder height.
+- If you feel no strain in your lower back and want to go a step farther, place the sole of your right foot on the wall with your knee bent and your toes about shoulder height.
 Do the same with your left foot, bringing feet and legs together.

 - Leaning into your hands, repeat the same actions as before: lift and lengthen your spine; hug your belly towards your spine; gaze straight ahead.
-Also press your feet firmly into the wall and hug your inner legs together.
+Also, press your feet firmly into the wall and hug your inner legs together.
 If this feels like a challenge, stay.
 Otherwise, continue to lift your chest and draw your navel in as you place your hands on the backs of your thighs.

 - If you still feel no strain in your low back, take your hands away from your thighs and reach your fingers towards the wall with arms parallel to the ground.